awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 ## Overview<a name="example-overview"></a>

-You add the example code to an existing React application to enable search\.
+You add the example code to an existing React application to activate search\.
 The search files and components are structured as follows:
 + Main search page—This is the main page that contains all of the components\.
 This is where you will integrate your application with the Amazon Kendra API\.
 + Search bar—This is the component where a user enters a search term and that calls the search function\.
 + Results—This is the component that displays the results from Amazon Kendra\.
 It has three components: Suggested answers, FAQ results, and recommended documents\.
-+ Facets—This is the component that shows the facets in the search results and enables you to choose a facet to limit the search\.
++ Facets—This is the component that shows the facets in the search results and allows you to choose a facet to limit the search\.
 + Pagination—This is the component that paginates the response from Amazon Kendra\.

 ## Prerequisites<a name="example-prereqs"></a>